- Home

 Are there any negative consequences predicted?

 No. We do not anticipate any negative consequences from participating.
-You can contact ediunit@ucc.ie anytime if you have questions or concerns about the tool or your data.
+The survey lists supports available should you needed them.
+You can contact ediunit@ucc.ie anytime if you have questions or concerns about the consultation or your data.